Enhancing Balance Through Flexibility and Core Strength Synergy in Recent Research

 Balance is essential for everyday activities and athletic performance.
 Poor balance increases the risk of falls and injuries, especially as people age.
 Recent research highlights how flexibility and core strength work together to improve balance more effectively than focusing on either alone.
 Understanding this connection can help individuals design better exercise routines and reduce injury risks.

-Tips to Improve Balance Through Flexibility and Core Strength
+Tips to Improve Balance With Flexibility and Core Strength

 Practice balance exercises like single-leg stands or heel-to-toe walking.